-Customising your video player allows you to create a video player that completely fits your corporate identity.
+Customising your video player also allows you to create a video player that completely fits your corporate identity.
 You can add your own logo and specific colors to create the look and feel you want.
-Not all OVPs offer this as a standard feature.
-So, put it on your list of pros and cons when deciding on an OVP.
+Not all video platforms offer this as a standard feature.
+So, put it on your list of pros and cons when deciding on an online video platform.

 4. User friendly dashboard

 The dashboard is an interface in which you manage your videos.
 In the dashboard you set your video distribution strategy and it gives you insight with extensive analytics.
-Each OVP has a dashboard, but they all differ in terms of functionality and user-friendliness.
+Each video platform has a dashboard, but they all differ in terms of functionality and user-friendliness.
 Take into account whether you find the dashboard easy to work with.
-If not, check if there is a support team and how accessible this support system is.
+It's also important to check if there is a support team and how accessible this support system is.

-Also something to keep in mind: it pays to choose an OVP that automatically uploads and encodes your videos.
+Tip: it pays to choose an online video platform that automatically uploads and encodes your videos.
 This will save you loads of time in the long run.

 The dashboard is the place where you will be adding metadata to your videos.
 First of all, this is very important for your video SEO.
-By adding the right title, metadescription and tags, you can increase your chances of becoming number one in the Google ranking.
+By adding the right title, meta description and tags, you can increase your chances of becoming number one in the Google ranking.
 Second of all, metadata will help you keep your content structured.
 Metadata will make it easier to navigate in the platform, which helps multiple users who work together in the same publication.
-Think of a logical tag structure.

 Pick an OVP that has a user friendly dashboard that fits your needs.